Why It Works

 This hearty Tuscan stew is loaded with tender vegetables and beans and thickened with bread.
 You can even simmer it down, then cook it into a savory vegetable pancake.

-- 1 bunch lacinato kale, stemmed, leaves roughly chopped (about 6 ounces; 170g) (see note)
+1 bunch lacinato kale, stemmed, leaves roughly chopped (about 6 ounces; 170g) (see notes)

-- 1 bouquet garnis (herb bundle made from a few sprigs each of mixed herbs, such as parsley, oregano, thyme, rosemary, and bay leaf)
+1 bouquet garni (herb bundle made from a few sprigs each of mixed herbs, such as parsley, oregano, thyme, rosemary, and bay leaf)

-- 2 cups cooked beans, such as cannellini, navy, or cranberry, plus 1 cup bean-cooking liquid or water (if using canned beans) (see note)
+2 cups cooked beans, such as cannellini, navy, or cranberry, plus 1 cup bean-cooking liquid or water (if using canned beans) (see notes)

 In a large Dutch oven or soup pot, heat olive oil over medium heat with garlic.
 Cook, stirring, until garlic is fragrant and very lightly golden.
 Add onion, leek, carrots, squash, turnip, and celery and cook, stirring, until slightly softened but not browned, about 5 minutes.